 The final stage of training these exercises consists of adding two things: distance and a recall (each one at a time).
 First, add distance to the exercise by taking two, then three, and

 onward strides before turning to face the dog.
-In competition, the handler is required to take 30 steps from the place the dog sits and this, plus some for comfort, should be your goal.
+In competition, the handler is required to take 15 or 30 steps from the place the dog sits and this, plus some for comfort, should be your goal.